Kotlin/KEEP/proposals/stdlib/success-or-failure.md

 Notice, that monad comprehension over `Try` monad is basically built into the Kotlin language.
 That is how imperative control flow works in Kotlin out of the box and there is no need to emulate it via monad comprehensions.
-If a caller of this function needs an encapsulated failure it can always use `runCatching { getURLContent(url) }` expression.
+If callers of this function need an encapsulated failure, they can always use `runCatching { getURLContent(url) }` expression.